Robertson Barracks, Australia

 Whenever you encounter problems regarding military legal matters, you can surely rely on the offices of Gonzalez & Waddington.
 World class services are being offered in various places all over the globe.
 Our lawyers aggressively defend court-martial cases throughout the United States, Europe (Germany, Italy, England, Spain, Cypress, Belgium, Turkey), the Middle East (including Bahrain, Kuwait, Afghanistan, Qatar), and the Pacific Rim (Korea, Guam, Hawaii, Japan).

-Powered by decades of experience, our veteran attorneys specialize in court-martial cases, administrative proceedings, and military separations, and non-judicial punishment for service members in the Army, Navy, Air Force, Marine Corps, and the Coast Guard.
+Powered by decades of experience, our veteran attorneys specialize in court-martial cases, administrative proceedings, and military separations, and non-judicial punishment for service members in the Army, Navy, Space Force, Air Force, Marine Corps, and the Coast Guard.

 Our field of expertise covers the following: court-martial cases, pre-charging investigation and representation (get help BEFORE you are charged), UCMJ Article 120 sexual assault, show cause boards, administrative separation boards, Article 15s and non-judicial punishment (NJP), Article 32 investigations, appeals, discharge upgrades, correction of military records, various other administrative proceedings, and letter of reprimand rebuttals.